Meet our Board

 MNsg (NP); Grad Dip PH; Grad Dip Hth Man; Grad Cert Forensic Nsg; Dip app Sc (Nsg) Memberships: ACNP, FAMSACA; ASHM; ESC; QNU

-Penny has been working in the Sexual Health, HIV and Hepatitis health sector as a specialist nurse since 1995 and is currently the Nurse Practitioner at the Townsville Sexual Health Service.
-She has extensive knowledge and skills in BBV nursing, sexual health, women’s health, reproductive health, genital dermatology and forensic nursing.
+Penny has been working in the Sexual Health, HIV and Hepatitis health sector as a specialist nurse since 1995 and is currently a Nurse Practitioner at the Townsville Sexual Health Service.
+She has extensive knowledge and skills in BBV nursing, sexual health, women’s health, reproductive health, genital dermatology, and forensic nursing.

 Vice President